Alex J H Fedorec

 he/him

-I am a new group leader (assistant professor/lecturer) in the Division of Biosciences
+I am a group leader (assistant professor/lecturer) in the Division of Biosciences

 at University College London, UK.
 My research involves applying computational and